 About your drinking water - The EPA requires regular sampling to ensure drinking water safety.
 This report is a requirement of the EPA to ensure that the results of all testing required by the EPA which return a positive result are available to all our customers.
-The City of Belpre Public Water System conducted sampling for chlorine residual, fluoride residual, bacterial, inorganic, radiological, disinfection byproducts, and volatile and synthetic organic contaminants during 2016.
-Samples were collected for fifty-four (54)different contaminants.
+The City of Belpre Public Water System conducted sampling for chlorine residual, fluoride residual, bacterial, inorganic, disinfection byproducts, synthetic organic contaminants during 2017 6.
+Samples were collected for sixteen (16) different contaminants.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Because of monitoring requirements, some of our data, though accurate, may be more than one year old.
 The Ohio EPA completed a Source Water Assessment for the City of Belpre in August 2002.